container-storage-interface/spec/spec.md

 `thaw` can be done when the status is `READY` in this case.

 A `CREATING` status is not included here because CreateSnapshot is synchronous and will block until the snapshot is cut.

+`ERROR` is a terminal snapshot status.
+A CO SHOULD explicitly delete snapshots in this status.

 The SnapshotStatus parameter provides guidance to the CO on what action can be taken in the process of snapshotting.
 Based on this information, CO can issue repeated (idemponent) calls to CreateSnapshot, monitor the response, and make decisions.